 Lee Hunter

-Crossing the genre gap of folk, country, bluegrass, mountain music, blues, seafaring songs, and folk/roots music, Lee Hunter brings in the spoken word as readings from the Civil War, with a genuine personal sound.
+Intertwining folk, country, bluegrass, mountain music, blues, seafaring songs, and folk/roots music, Lee Hunter brings in the spoken word as readings from the Civil War, with a genuine personal sound.

-As an opening act for Doc Watson, Emmy Lou Harris, The Band, the Del McCoy Band, and Alex De Grassi, Lee has shared the stage with the best of the best.
+As an opening act for Doc Watson, Emmy Lou Harris, The Band, the Del McCoy Band, and Alex De Grassi, Hunter has shared the stage with the best of the best.
 From the Millennium Stage at Kennedy Center to Skipper's Smokehouse in Tampa, the sounds of Tammerlin broadened the scope of folk listening audiences.

 Have a Question?